OuYangMinOa/Xiao-Xia/README.md

 This bot is develop base on [python](https://www.python.org).
 Python3 is require for installation and ffmpeg for audio procession.
 Here are the procedure to run Hack bot locally.

-1. install python virtual environment
+1. Install python virtual environment
     ```shell
     pip install pipenv
     pipenv install
     ```
-2. add personal discord token
+2. Add personal discord token

 	Edit  `.env_example` and rename the file to `.env`